-Learnalot is a SMART-accredited, game-based learning portal that uses high-quality resources to facilitate skills-based teaching in maths.
-Its aim is to make teaching and learning genuinely fun and engaging for students aged 11-16.
+Learnalot was a SMART-accredited, game-based learning portal that used high-quality resources to facilitate skills-based teaching in maths.
+Its aim was to make teaching and learning genuinely fun and engaging for students aged 11-16.

-The resources are designed to develop thinking, reasoning and problem-solving skills by presenting the learner with real-life challenges that engage their thought processes in new ways, using topics that students can relate to in their day-to-day lives in the 21st Century in a style that they are used to from their video games.
+The resources were designed to develop thinking, reasoning and problem-solving skills by presenting the learner with real-life challenges that engaged their thought processes in new ways, using topics that students could relate to in their day-to-day lives in the 21st Century in a style that they were used to from their video games.

 Your resources are excellent – the best skills-based learning resources for maths I’ve seen.

 – Melanie Blount, Field Development Officer Co-ordinator, NGfL Wales